mrkrumhausen/product-space/plays/mvp.md

 ---

-## Why Minimum Viable Product?
+## When to run: Minimum Viable Product?

+## Why MVP?

-MVPs are great for startups and product teams because they maximize validated learning about customers as quickly as possible.
+Minimum Viable Products, MVPs are great for startups and product teams because they maximize validated learning about customers as quickly as possible.

 Many projects fail badly because they do Big Bang delivery (build the thing until 100% done and deliver at the end).
 Agile is presented as a solution, but customers cannot use a half build car.
 Customers don't care if you build something using waterfall or agile.